Rocky Point Golf Course: History

 Once the lease expired with the Hurtmans in 1978, the City turned over operations to the Tampa Sports Authority – a special district that was created in 1965 by Governor Hayden Burns for the purpose of planning, developing and maintaining a comprehensive complex of sports and recreational facilities for the Tampa Bay area.
 In December 1981, Mayor Bob Martinez leased 40+ acres of Rocky Point Golf Course to Critikon Corporation for 99 years in return for a 1.2 million dollar redesign.
 This included the return from 27 holes to 18 holes.
 The course reopened on March 5, 1983.
 The current clubhouse was built and opened in July, 1993.

-Current

-The Tampa Sports Authority still manages Rocky Point today along with Babe Zaharias Golf Course, Rogers Park Golf Course and Raymond James Stadium.
+As of 2016, the Tampa Sports Authority manages Rocky Point, along with Babe Zaharias Golf Course, Rogers Park Golf Course and Raymond James Stadium.

-Today the 18-hole, par-71 Rocky Point Golf Course features four sets of tees playing from 4,900 to 6,300 yards, offering challenges for all skill levels. $700,000 was put into the golf course in 2015 to update it to more modern standards and it reopened in December 2015.
-Golfers can experience a pleasurable but adventurous round of golf, with many areas reserved for wildlife habitat and bird sanctuaries.
-There is also a pro shop and full-service restaurant.